GitProSolutions/Automated-deployment-pipeline/README.md

 Prerequisites

 A server with Ubuntu installed.

 Git installed on the server.

 A GitHub repository containing your web application.

 Getting Started

-Clone this repository on your server. bash
+1. Clone this repository on your server.
-Copy code

 git clone https://github.com/GitProSolutions/automated-deployment-pipeline.git

-Run the script to set up Jenkins and deploy the web application. bash
+2. Run the script to set up Jenkins and deploy the web application.
-Copy code

 sudo ./deploy.sh

-Open your web browser and navigate to http://<your_server_ip>:8080.
+3. Open your web browser and navigate to http://<your_server_ip>:8080.
 Follow the steps to set up Jenkins and create a new job.

-In the "Build Triggers" section, select "Poll SCM" and specify a schedule (e.g. H/15 * * * *).
+4. In the "Build Triggers" section, select "Poll SCM" and specify a schedule (e.g. H/15 * * * *).

-In the "Build" section, select "Execute shell" and enter the following command:
+5. In the "Build" section, select "Execute shell" and enter the following command:

-bash
-Copy code
 sudo cp -r [YOUR_REPO]/* /var/www/html/ && sudo systemctl restart apache2

-Save the job and build it to test the deployment pipeline.
+6. Save the job and build it to test the deployment pipeline.

 Customization

 You can customize the script based on your specific requirements.
 For example, you can use a different web server, a different version of Jenkins, or a different Continuous Integration tool like TravisCI, CircleCI, etc.

 Contributing